 Provides opportunities for the development of both biochemistry and molecular biology educational programs and educators.
 Guidelines and Application Forms are available on the IUBMB website.

-NOTICE: Applicants to the Tang Education Fellowships should contact Janet Macaulay at email@example.com for an update on their applications.
+NOTICE: Applicants to the Tang Education Fellowships should contact Yang Mooi LIM at firstname.lastname@example.org for an update on their applications.

 IUBMB EDUCATION CONFERENCES

 New links added: IUBMB-FAOBMB-CBSL Virtual Education Symposium 2021

 “The ‘New Normal’ Biochemistry and Molecular Biology (BMB) Education”

 The Virtual Education Symposium was hosted by the College of Biochemists of Sri Lanka (CBSL), supported by IUBMB and FAOBMB, and was held on 30 July 2021.
 A full Report on this Education Symposium can be found here.

 This Report contains the full detailed Programme of the Symposium, together with a summary of each of the presentations, plus the four parallel Breakout sessions, which took place over the one-day event.

 Links to the full video recordings of the three sections of the Programme are provided below.